 If the monkeys send an official document by email, such as a quote, invoice or formal letter, then it’s saved on our business letterhead template and sent as a PDF attachment.
 Surely that’s adequate?

 What about on social media?

 Things get more convoluted when we take a look at social media – should this statutory blurb be included on company social media pages?
 (I guess not, because Companies House don’t).

 If the email footer brigade are right, then surely a business replying to a comment or message on social media should also come with that half-page disclaimer and official company details?
 (Or is this not “business correspondence”?)

 …a GDPR risk?

 However, I also read that WhatsApp’s storage of user data could mean that your organisation fails to comply with GDPR, leaving you potentially liable for charges of up to 4% of your global turnover.

 So what’s my point?

-I might be wrong but can’t find any evidence of £1,000 fines being handed out for sub-standard stationery.
-So maybe it’s simply a case that common sense is enough… we can dispense with tedious email footers… and an update would be welcome to “Signs, stationery and promotional material” page from the fine people at Companies House.
+I might be wrong but can’t find any evidence of £1,000 fines being handed out for sub-standard stationery, so I suggest that common sense is enough and we can dispense with those tedious email footers.

 Let us know your thoughts…